MlataIbrahim/Disaster-Response-Pipelines/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`
 3. Go to http://0.0.0.0:3001/

-### File Descriptions <a name="files"></a>
-1. data/process_data.py: The ETL pipeline used to process and clean data in preparation for model building.
-2. models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle.
-3. app/templates/*.html: HTML templates required for the web app.
-4. app/run.py: To start the Python server for the web app and render visualizations.

 ### Results<a name="results"></a>
 The main observations of the trained classifier can be seen by running this application.